 Another way to build credit from scratch can include getting a low-limit retail store card or a gas card.
-Just be sure to pay the monthly balance in full so as to avoid the high monthly interest charges that many of these types of cards carry.
+These cards often have looser qualifying requirements than a standard credit card.
+Be sure to pay the monthly balance in full, to avoid paying interest, as gas and store cards normally have very high interest rates.

 2) Review & understand your credit report

 Review your credit report at least once a year, checking that it contains only accurate information.
 If the report includes items that are inaccurate, request the report be corrected.

 You can receive a free copy of your credit report at AnnualCreditReport.com, where you can get one free report from each bureau every 12 months.
 If you request one bureau at a time every four months, you can check your credit report for free three times a year.

 Another good way to build credit history is to pay off a small loan.
 Borrow from your bank or credit union to purchase a used car or a larger purchase, such as an appliance.
 Some banks and credit unions offer "credit builder" loans.

 Pay the loan on time and in full.
 Pay any student loans on time every month.
 (Remember: On-time payments are the No. 1 factor in determining a credit score.)

 Identity theft can sink a credit rating.